 Effective against 50 microorganisms in 4 minutes.
-Ideal for disinfecting high risk areas endemic with Clostridium difficile spores and Norovirus.Accessories & Compliance Tools
+Ideal for disinfecting high risk areas endemic with Clostridioides difficile (C.difficile or C. diff.) spores and Norovirus.Accessories & Compliance Tools

 - EPA-registered intermediate level disinfectant

 - Thick, strong wipe has high fluid capacity and is pliable to get into crevices and corners of equipment